aimacode/aima-java/aima-core/README.md

   which implements the `ToDoubleFunction<Node<S, A>>` interface.
 * Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the last step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create the problem instance to be solved.
-  `GeneralProblem` accepts an initial state, an actions function, a result function, and a goal test in its constructor.
+  `GeneralProblem` accepts an initial state, an actions function, a result function, a goal test, and a step-cost function in its constructor.
   ```java
     public static Problem<NQueensBoard, QueenAction> createIncrementalFormulationProblem(int boardSize) {
             return new GeneralProblem<>(new NQueensBoard(boardSize), NQueensFunctions::getIFActions,